zzhangjii/learning-library/workshops/File_ObjectStorage_ADWC_OAC/README.md

   If you already have Data Visualization Desktop installed on your computer then please check the version.
 The minimum version that is required to connect to an Oracle Autonomous Data Warehouse is 12c 12.2.5.0.0.

-## Lab 1: Getting Started and Provisioning a New Autonomous Data Warehouse
+## Step 1: Remotely Upload data into Oracle Object Storage
 This lab walks you through the steps of logging into Oracle Cloud, accessing the Oracle Autonomous Data Warehouse console and provisioning your first Autonomous Data Warehouse.
 The last part of this lab will explore how to connect to your new data warehouse using Oracle SQL Developer.

 **Key Objectives**: